Turkey’s Latest Red Notice Highlights Abuse of Interpol System

 He invited “Interpol to re-examine it in light of the rule outlawing politically-motivated interventions and to delete the Notice as appropriate.”
 The rapporteur urged Interpol to impose sanctions against Ankara if Turkey is found to be abusing the system.

 Earlier this month, a Turkish-Swedish reporter, Hamza Yalcin, also ended up in jail in Spain when Ankara sought his imprisonment through Interpol mechanism.
 Mr. Yalcin was released pending trial.
-Late last year, French-Kurdish journalist faced a criminal investigation in Belgium through similar notice.
+Late last year, a French-Kurdish journalist faced a criminal investigation in Belgium through similar notice.

 These cases have given additional ammunition to critics of the Turkish government who allege that Ankara is simply using the system to clamp down on critical journalists abroad.